Registering your trademark is one thing, but selecting the right class (or classes) is another matter.

 When registering a trademark you must register it in a particular class or classes.
-IP Australia divides trademark registration into 45 different classes 34 to goods and 11 to services.
+This serves to categorise what ‘type’ of product or service it is that you’re selling.
+Trademarks are divided into 45 different classes.
+34 of these are considered goods, and 11 are services.

-The name of the cafe itself will be registered under class 43 (services for providing food and drink).
-However, your business may consider using your trademark to brand other goods and services associated with your cafe.
-For example, you may choose to use a logo on your coffee cups, and sell them that sweet extra profit.
+Following on from our example, your cafe would first come under class 43 (services for providing food and drink).
+However, you may want to use your trademark on other things associated with your cafe such as coffee cups or flasks.
 This would be registrable under class 3.
-You may even wish to trademark the unique scent of your brew.
-Yes you can trademark scents under class 3.
+You may even wish to trademark the unique smell of your brew as a scent under class 3.